Welcome to the site of The Catherine Cookson Charitable Trust

 The Catherine Cookson Trust and You!

 You could be eligible for a grant.
-If you’re in education and training, environment and conservation, arts and culture, as well as general charitable purposes, you could be awarded between £250 and £100,000.
+If you’re in education and training, environment and conservation, arts and culture, as well as general charitable purposes, grants are generally awarded between £100 and £100,000 but occasionally larger sums where there are exceptional circumstances.
 In particular, we aim to meet the needs of North East England, where Dame Catherine grew up and lived much of her adult life.

 There is no application form.
 With no set format or time limit for applications, many groups are able to apply that might otherwise be restricted.
 Each application is considered individually.